 The Clifftop Nature Trail is a quarter-mile trail that begins near the apple barn after the steps to the creek and leads into the forest above the swim area’s west side.
 Thus, it offers the most scenic views and is best, not only for those who want to hike, but also for those who want memorable photos.

-5. Wildlife Viewing And Trout Fishing
+5. Wildlife Viewing

 This nature trail will also offer lucky visitors some wildlife viewing opportunities.
 Coues whitetail deer, javelinas, coyotes, and black bears have all been spotted in the park.
 There is also a wide variety of bird species, some smaller mammals and various little reptiles.
 Such sightings make the park not just for water recreation.